jianglongye/gifs/README.md

 ## Demo

 Download our pretrained model from [here](https://drive.google.com/drive/folders/1RPhi2EqCw2NnlPAusohCeZiW136XpHsL?usp=sharing) and put it in the `PROJECT_ROOT/experiments/demo/checkpoints` directory.
+Note that there is no need to unpack the tar file, the full path should be `PROJECT_ROOT/experiments/demo/checkpoints/checkpoint_44h:0m:56s_158456.50156092644.tar`.
+On some platforms, the colon (`"`) in the filename may be replaced by other symbols like a space (` `), please rename it back.

 Run demo with the following command: